 This post may contain affiliate links.
 Please see my disclosure policy for details.

 It’s truly an event that is not to be missed.
-But, I feel there’s a few tips to share in order for you to prepare and have the best evening possible.
+But, I feel there are a few tips to share in order for you to prepare and have the best evening possible.

 2. The roads are closed so hop on the public buses